BUEC500C1/codvid-app-zhou-1/README.md

 # Codvid app

 ## Requirements
 Use CODVID-19 [API](https://covid19api.com/) ([Documentation using postman](https://documenter.getpostman.com/view/10808728/SzS8rjbc?version=latest)) to build mobile application that displays:
-CODVID cases per country on a MAP
+1. CODVID cases per country on a MAP
-CODVID cases per country Live on a MAP (changes) CODVID cases per country based on a date.
+2. CODVID cases per country Live on a MAP (changes)
+3. CODVID cases per country based on a date.
-Summary of total cases for the world
+4. Summary of total cases for the world
-Live Summary for the World
+5. Live Summary for the World

 Stretch goal:
-Display data per Province
+1. Display data per Province
-User can put their address and track CODVID-19 in their neighborhood (Only in countries where regional data is provided)
+2. User can put their address and track CODVID-19 in their neighborhood (Only in countries where regional data is provided)

+Steps:
+Step 1:  Setup your REACT Native Environment
+Please note:  If you have an iOS device, you need a Mac computer.
+If you don’t have a Mac.
+Step 2:  Go through REACT native Tutorial
+Build Hello Applications
+Run Hello applications on emulator and your phone.
+It will be great to run it on two phones if you can (iOS and Android)
+Step 3:  Develop use case to display a map.
+(GitHub location)
+Step 4:  On separate branch, exercise the CODVID-19 API (Documentation using postman) and display the data in your application as text.
+Be fancy!
+Style your results.
+Step 5:  Overlay the data on the maps.